 Though recreational ocean users received penalties in this case, the MMPA regulations apply to commercial entities as well.
 In 2017, a judge fined a dolphin tour operator on Hawaiʻi Island for illegally harassing spinner dolphins.

-"Some people go out there knowing that it's potentially illegal [to interact with dolphins]," says Adam Kurtz, a NOAA Fisheries wildlife management coordinator.
+"Some people go out there knowing that it's potentially illegal [to interact with dolphins]," said Adam Kurtz, a NOAA Fisheries wildlife management coordinator.
 "These cases serve as a reminder to everyone that there are consequences for harassing spinner dolphins, and it’s possible to get fined if you pursue them in violation of the law."

 NOAA recommends everyone keep a respectful distance of at least 50 yards from spinner dolphins and to not pursue them.
 [See UPDATE at the top of this story].